Nnennajohn-rain/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that displays the third line of the file iacta.
+Write a script that displays the third line of the file iacta.